 “They are all in love with jewelry, but it’s also an intellectual pursuit,” she says.
 “They’ve taught me to ask questions of jewelry that one wouldn’t think to ask of a bright and shiny object—when was it made, why were these materials available, where were people suddenly traveling to around this time, what was in the news.
 That approach is what led to this deep love I have for the art.”

-Goldberg appreciates women like Stellene, who buy for themselves because of that deep love.
+Goldberg appreciates women like Stellene, who buy for themselves because of that deep love of jewelry.

 “A lot of time the husband is involved, which I think is a pity.
 I have one female friend who’s very successful.
 She came in the other day and bought earrings, rings and a necklace for herself.
 That’s my favorite customer.
 Women still like the idea of a man buying them the jewelry.
 It’s in our culture that it should be a gift.
 But that’s bullshit.
 There’s nothing else we wear that has that kind of purchasing opinion besides jewelry.
 Why is that?”